 - to apply these insights and concepts in the design and execution of an independent study or research project and to present it in a scientifically sound paper, report, or thesis.

-Each year, there are almost 150 students enrolled in the programme (spread over two cohorts), representing citizens from 45 different nations from all world regions, which results in a truly global classroom experience.
+Each year, there are almost 150 students spread over two cohorts that are enrolled in the programme.
+They represent citizens from 45 different nations from all world regions, which results in a truly global classroom experience.

 The joint module structure of the EMJMD consists of the following components.
 In the first term, the basic understanding of global studies is presented.
-This consist of an “Introduction to Global History”, an interdisciplinary introduction into “Theories of Global Studies”, and a post-disciplinary module on “Methods of Global Studies”.
-In the second and third term, specialized thematic modules on global phenomena based on specific case studies from different world regions are offered.
+This consists of an “Introduction to Global History”, an interdisciplinary introduction into “Theories of Global Studies”, and a post-disciplinary module on “Methods of Global Studies”.
+During the second and third term, specialized thematic modules on global phenomena based on specific case studies from different world regions are offered.
 Students focus on at least two different world regions in order to also study their transregional entanglements.
-In the third term, students have the option to spend the term at one of the non-European partner universities of the EMGS Consortium or to gain practical experience through an internship.
-In the fourth, and final, term, students write their master’s thesis and attend thesis seminars and colloquia.
+Students have the option to spend the third term at one of the non-European partner universities of the EMGS Consortium.
+If students choos not to spend this term at a non-European partner university, they have to participate in an internship.
+In the fourth, and final, term, students write their master’s thesis as well as attend thesis seminars and colloquia.

 For the overview of the modules, see here.

-For the previous and current syllabi of each university, see here.
+For the previous and current syllabi of each university, see these links: